Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 ```

 This may be all of the set up you need to do.
-However, if you continue have issues, you may need to load your key into the SSH agent with:
+However, if you continue to have issues, you may need to load your key into the SSH agent with:
 ```
 ssh-add ~/.ssh/20220920-github-workshop
 ```